cherishirish/ecommerce-project/Proposal/proposal.md

   - **Objective:** To maintain a current and accurate inventory of baby products.

 - **Use Case:** Monitoring User Activity
-  - **Description:** As an admin user, I can monitor user activity, moderate the parenting community forum, and ensure that the website's content is in compliance with community guidelines.
+  - **Description:** As an admin user, I can monitor user activity, moderate the parenting community forum, and ensure that the website's content complies with community guidelines.
   - **Objective:** To maintain a safe and supportive online environment for users.